colussim/ghost-aks-terraform/README.md

 Moreover, if you do not have a DBA expert in your team 😀, these features require almost no administration.

-Last thing, to automate this deployment we will use Terraform.Terraform is an  open-source infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+Last thing, to automate this deployment we will use Terraform.
+Terraform is an  open-source infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 ![terraform](/images/terraform.png)